Artificial Intelligence and LegalTech: Risks of Transforming the Legal Profession

 Abstract

-This essay examines the transformation of the legal profession caused by the proliferation of LegalTech and artificial intelligence primarily focusing on the erosion of the traditional lawyer’s monopoly.
-Drawing on comparative legal analysis of German and U.S. case law, the study investigates how LegalTech platforms challenge established doctrines of unauthorized practice of law across jurisdictions.
-The research identifies a fundamental tension between legal formalism and procedural simplification that has entered a new phase in the digital era.
-The findings demonstrate that conservative legal systems are experiencing rapid expansion of automated pre-trial legal consultation services, resulting in systematic deprofessionalization of legal services.
-Significantly, the driving forces behind this transformation are commercial IT entities that approach the legal market primarily as a profit center, undermining the core principles of the legal profession, i.e., independence and exclusivity.
-These principles traditionally underpin the profession’s dual function of providing qualified legal assistance while upholding the rule of law.
-The essay advances a theoretical framework for assessing the risks of standardizing legal services.
-These risks include degradation of service quality in
+This essay examines how the proliferation of LegalTech and artificial intelligence is transforming the legal profession, with a particular focus on the erosion of the traditional monopoly held by lawyers.
+Through a comparative legal analysis of German and US case law, it explores how LegalTech platforms are challenging established doctrines regarding the unauthorized practice of law across jurisdictions.
+The study identifies a fundamental tension between legal formalism and procedural simplification — one that has entered a new phase in the digital era.
+The findings show that even traditionally conservative legal systems are experiencing a rapid expansion of automated pre-trial legal consultation services, resulting in the systematic deprofessionalization of legal practice.
+Significantly, the driving force behind this transformation is the commercial IT sector, which approaches the legal market primarily as a profit-making enterprise.
+This approach undermines the core principles of the legal profession — namely independence and exclusivity — which have long supported its dual mission of delivering qualified legal assistance and upholding the rule of law.
+This essay proposes a theoretical framework for evaluating the risks posed by the standardization of legal services.
+These risks include a decline in service quality for complex or atypical cases, ambiguous liability for algorithmic errors, and the gradual erosion of normative legal foundations as dispute resolution increasingly shifts from legislative institutions to corporate IT platforms.
+Drawing on Luhmann’s systems theory, the analysis underscores the importance of preserving the procedural autonomy of law as an essential mechanism for resolving social conflicts.
+The study concludes that while LegalTech offers significant benefits, its integration must take place within a strong regulatory framework.

 About the Author